o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 * Linking against the correct core libraries and Gems.
 * Building [auto-components](./autocomponents).
+* Creating multiplayer component descriptors.
-* Creating and registering component information with the Multiplayer Gem on project start.
+* Registering the components with the Multiplayer Gem.

 {{< note >}}
 Since both O3DE Gems and projects use the same CMake build functions, these instructions can be used to create a new Gem that extends the behavior of the Multiplayer Gem.